MAT Staff

 Jimmy Fox

 Jimmy Fox is an alumnus of NCLI Cohort 6, and served as a peer coach for the outstanding NCLI Cohorts 7, 10 and 11.
-He's a mid-level manager in the federal government with about thirty years in conservation.
+He's a mid-level manager in the federal government with more than thirty years in conservation.
 Because he's in the thick of conservation management (conflict, supervision, long-term thinking, public engagement, etc.) everyday, he's a true believer in what the Management Assistance Team delivers!

 Yasmeen Hossain, Ph.D.